agalue/opennms-drift-kubernetes/README.md

 # OpenNMS Drift in Kubernetes

-OpenNMS Drift deployment in Kubernetes through [Kops](https://github.com/kubernetes/kops) and [AWS](https://aws.amazon.com/).
+OpenNMS Drift deployment in [Kubernetes](https://kubernetes.io/) through [Kops](https://github.com/kubernetes/kops) and [AWS](https://aws.amazon.com/).

-This is basically the Kubernetes version of my work done [here](https://github.com/OpenNMS/opennms-drift-aws).
+This is basically the `Kubernetes` version of my work done [here](https://github.com/OpenNMS/opennms-drift-aws).
+For learning purposes, I'm avodiong `Helm` charts and `operators` for this solution.
+Maybe I'll write one re-using existing solutions in the future.

-Instead of using discrete EC2 instances, this repository explains how to deploy basically the same solution with Kubernetes.
+Instead of using discrete EC2 instances, this repository explains how to deploy basically the same solution with `Kubernetes`.

+`Kafka` uses the `hostPort` feature to expose the advertise external listeners on port 9094, so applications outside `Kubernetes` like `Minion` can access it.
+For this reason, `Kafka` can be scaled up to the number of worker nodes on the `Kubernetes` cluster.

 ## Requirements

-* Install [kops](https://github.com/kubernetes/kops/blob/master/docs/install.md) (this environment has been tested with version `1.10.0-alpha.1`)
+* Install [kops](https://github.com/kubernetes/kops/blob/master/docs/install.md) (this environment has been tested with version `1.10.0-beta.1`)
 * Install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 * Install the [AWS CLI](https://aws.amazon.com/cli/)
 * Install [terraform](https://www.terraform.io)